daviswr/ZenPacks.daviswr.SMART/README.md

 ```

 ## Datapoints & Graphs
-Percentages come from the normalized "Value" columns as reported by `smartctl`.
+Percentages come from the normalized "Value" columns as reported by `smartctl --attributes`.
 Values in excess of 100 are scaled to 0-100.

-If a normalized value is at or below a non-zero threshold as reported by `smartctl`, an event is generated.
+If a normalized value is at or below a non-zero threshold as reported by `smartctl --attributes`, an event is generated.
 This is not based on thresholds in the performance template.

 Some normalized health values may not be available on SCSI/SAS or NVMe devices, based on limitations of `smartctl` output.